Kevinnota/NED-flow/docs/source/ned_mapper.rst

 .. code-block:: bash
 	ned.nf --preproccessing --path_reference_dbs '/path/to/ref_db/GCA*' --bams_tsv [path/to/tsv/file]

 the tsv file for internal usage had to contain ``lib_id``, ``lane`` and ``run_id`` in the header.
-The lib_id can not be changed but has to correspont to the RG.
-So the indexed libary id from coreDB.
-The libary can be either Lib.X.XXXX or Lib_X_XXXX.
+The lib_id can not be changed but has to correspond to the RG.
+So the indexed library ID from coreDB.
+The library can be either Lib.X.XXXX or Lib_X_XXXX.

 .. note::
-	the bam files require a RG flag - this is already in there for bams processed for th genetics department.
+	The bam files require an RG flag - this is already in there for BAMs processed for the genetics department.

 mapping
 -----------------